Selection committee appoints Rishi Kumar Shukla as new CBI chief

 Apart from the Prime Minister, the committee also included Chief Justice of India (CJI) Ranjan Gogoi and Leader of Opposition in Lok Sabha Mallikarjun Kharge.

-The move comes nearly two weeks after Alok Verma was ousted as the director of the investigation agency by a committee led by Modi.
+The move comes after Alok Verma was ousted as the director of the investigation agency in January by a committee led by Modi.

 The other members of the committee were Mallikarjun Kharge and Justice A K Sikri, who was nominated by the CJI to represent him.